w3c/wot-architecture/USE-CASES/smartcity-localization.md

 * Sensor ID
 * Timestamp of last localization
-* Latitude
+* 2D location
+   * typically latitude and longitude
+   * May also be semantic, i.e. room in a building, exit

+Optional:
-* Longitude
+* Semantic location
+   * Possibly in addition to numerical lat/long location.
 * Altitude
+   * May also be semantic, i.e. floor of a building
 * Accuracy information
    * Gaussian covariance matrix

-Optional:
 * Localization technology (GPS, SLAM, etc).
+   * Note that multiple technologies might be used together.
+   * Include parameters such as sample interval
 * For each localization technology, data specific to that technology:
    * GPS: NMEA type
 * Historical data
-* Localization parameters such as interval, accuracy

 Note: the system should be capable of notifying consumers, via a push mechanism, of changes in location, in order to implement